-- Step I. List your activities such as work experience and recent extra-curricular activities. - Step 2.
+- Step 1.
+List your activities such as work experience and recent extra-curricular activities. - Step 2.
 List those skills that you gained through each of your listed activities. - Step 3.
 Review each of the activity and skills that you developed, then think of ways that these skills can benefit you through your studies in Higher Education and on your chosen course.

-Activity E.g. school council Skill Communication skills How is it beneficial for your course?
-Ability to work with other people and to speak and debate in front of others
+Activity Skill How is it beneficial for your course?
+E.g. school council Communication skills Ability to work with other people and to speak and debate in front of others